Buyers

 Searching

 A home search can be a large task.
-This is where Dwell Realty can help!
+This is where Dwell Realty Partners can really help!
 Our knowledgeable agents can use they’re expertise to search the market for exactly what you are looking for.
 Interested in looking as well?
 You can use our online search tool to search all of the current listings in the Twin Cities and surrounding areas.
 You can search single-family homes, town homes, condos and lofts.

 Showings

-Your Dwell Realty agent can take you to all of your favorite search listings.
+Your Dwell Realty Partners agent can take you to all of your favorite search listings.
 This is a time where you can see the homes in person, get a feel for the neighborhood and consider all of the positives and negatives that may come with each listing.
 As you are touring each home, you will begin to get an even better idea of what your search priorities are.
 Your agent can help to point out the high and low points to every listing and help you get one step closer to your perfect home!

 Making and Negotiating an Offer

-When it comes to making and negotiating an offer, your DRP agent will put their experience and expertise to work for you!
+When it comes to making and negotiating an offer, your Dwell Realty Partners agent will put their experience and expertise to work for you!
 They can help you form an offer that not only gets you the best possible deal, but that protects you as a buyer.
 Our agents are highly trained and have the knowledge you will need to get the done and help you understand every step along the way.

 Setting up Insurance